-This dish is perfect on a cold winters day where you’re short on time in the morning.
-You can simply put it on the night before and have a warm cooked breakfast ready for you when you wake up.
+This dish is perfect on a cold winter’s day, and ideal if you’re short on time in the morning but want a cooked breakfast.
+You can easily start cooking the oatmeal the night before and have a warm cooked breakfast ready for when you wake up.

-If you have any leftovers, then they can be stored in the fridge for whenever you need it next.
-Simply reheat in the microwave and you have an amazing warm oatmeal ready for eating.
-I did find that it did become quite thick and not nearly as nice as when it was fresh.
+Simply reheat any leftovers in the microwave, and you will have amazing warm oatmeal ready for eating.
+I did find that it did become quite thick and not nearly as lovely as when it was fresh.